5nax/Docko/README.md

 * Patient Login
 * Real Time Doctor's Availability based on Schedules
 * Booking System
+* Chat Bot to recommend specialists according to symptoms

 Here are the major tools used to build this project: